Sunny Deol: Artistry

 Deol with Vinay Sapru and Radhika Rao.

 Many of Deol's films share unique elements which have become characteristic of his body of work.
-Primarily, his films often center around protagonists hailing from modest backgrounds, who find themselves entangled in conflicts with crime syndicates and systemic corruption.
+Primarily, his films often centre around protagonists hailing from modest backgrounds, who find themselves entangled in conflicts with crime syndicates and systemic corruption.
 Despite seeking help from legal channels, the characters invariably encounter hurdles within the justice system, compelling them to take matters into their own hands and resort to vigilantism as a means of seeking retribution against the antagonists.
 This narrative framework serves as a vehicle for exploring broader societal issues, including the shortcomings of law enforcement, discrimination, exploitation of the marginalised, and pervasive corruption, which are portrayed through the protagonists' struggles and impassioned dialogues delivered by Deol.

 In contrast to the stereotype of the silent action hero, Deol's characters are men of action and articulate numerous words.
 Initially conflict-avoidant, they pivot to unfiltered anger when met with opposition, progressing to threats of violence charged with indignation, and ultimately resorting to physical force.
 Notably, Deol's characters seldom instigate violence independently and only respond when provoked.

 Deol's filmography is also marked by instances of graphic violence, such as the arm-tearing scene in Ziddi (1997).
 Moreover, he frequently assumes roles of leadership, either of military units, as in Border (1997) and Maa Tujhhe Salaam (2002), or radical vigilante groups evident in films like Arjun (1985), Ghayal (1990), Ziddi (1997) and Big Brother (2007).